 These data show the connectivity and use of technology among higher education institutions in the community, compared to those in other communities participating in Connected Nation's Connected program.
+This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from Wichita County represent survey responses collected between October 2021 and February 2022.
-During this time, two Wichita County higher education institutions responded.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and February 28, 2022.
+Data from Orange County represent survey responses collected from February through March 2022.
+During this time, one Orange County higher education institution responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.